 To build or to buy a CDP?

 What makes CDPs so special that build becomes a viable option for Enterprises when every other part of their stack is purchased?
-CDPs are one of the few marketing, experience or indeed enterprise software platforms where a serious discussion about whether to build or buy is being had within enterprises.
+CDPs are one of the few marketing, experience or enterprise software platforms where a serious discussion about whether to build or buy is being had within enterprises.

 - Increasing cost to maintain the CDP over time